-Exceptionally, the Institute may authorise a dispensation to an approved apprenticeship standard to protect the interests of apprentices.
+Exceptionally, IfATE may authorise a dispensation to an approved apprenticeship to protect the interests of apprentices.

 It permits employers, training providers and/or EPAOs to deliver the occupational standard and/or EPA plan within amended constraints, usually with a set expiry date.

-Where the Institute authorises a dispensation, it normally comes with the requirement to revise the occupational standard and/or EPA plan to address the issue that prompted the need for the dispensation.
+Where IfATE authorises a dispensation, it may come with the requirement to revise the occupational standard and/or EPA plan to address the issue that prompted the need for the dispensation.
 Your IfATE contact will advise you of the next steps.

 We will tell the person who made the request whether we support the change or not.
-We will also tell the apprenticeship standard’s trailblazer group.
+We will also tell the apprenticeship's trailblazer group.
 We will provide the reason for our decision and evidence considered.